Bogdanp/personal-website/content/page/about.md

 You've reached Bogdan Popa's personal website.
 Welcome!

 I've been working as a professional software engineer for the past 14 years.
 In that time span I have worked on a variety of problems ranging from low-level video streaming on mobile devices to real time analytics, device fingerprinting, landing page optimization, fraud detection and scaling databases and systems containing hundreds of terabytes of financial data.

 For a while, I ran [Matchacha], a Romanian e-commerce business that imported and sold Japanese green tea.
 I'm currently working as a Principal Engineer at [ServiceBell] and developing [Franz], a native desktop client for Apache Kafka, in my spare time.
 I'm also working with [Marc Kaufmann] on [congame], a platform for building & running economics studies.
-Previously, I worked on _redacted_ at [Intuit], I ran the API and data ingestion platform for [Nomics], I was the CTO of [BlockFraud], a mobile fraud detection SaaS, and I was a Principal Engineer at [Leadpages].
+Previously, I worked on _redacted_ at [Intuit], I ran the API and data ingestion platform for [Nomics], I was the CTO of [BlockFraud], and I was a Principal Engineer at [Leadpages].

 In my free time, I like to contribute to the [Racket] programming language and ecosystem.
 I maintain [koyo], [dramatiq], [molten] and a bunch of other OSS which you can find on my [projects] page and on [my GitHub profile][gh].